SoojungNa/social_controllability_fMRI/README.md

 			- 'emo': Mean self-reported emotion ratings
 			- 'pc': Self-reported perceived control ratings
 		"M" (@)
-			- Odd columns are the "In Control" condition.
+			- Odd columns are the "Controllable" condition.
-			- Even columns are the "No Control" condition.
+			- Even columns are the "Uncontrollable" condition.
 			- The labels for each pair of the columns are in "Mname".
 			- Each row matches with each participant in the same order as in "ID".
 		"M_mean" (@)